vogelsproducts/python-MotionMount/README.md

 # Introduction
-This module allows control of the TVM7675 Pro (Signature) series of MotionMount's from Vogel's Products.
+This Python module allows control of the TVM7675 Pro (Signature) series of MotionMount's from Vogel's Products.

 # Getting Started
 This module can be installed using the following command: